 A separate article on tech site CNET said Google, Microsoft, Yahoo, AOL, and Agari announced last November they were doing this authentication coordination for Facebook, YouSendIt, and other e-commerce companies and social networks.

-CNET said that the effort is now being expanded to include more participants.
+that the effort is now being expanded to include more participants.
 The antiphishing collaboration has been going on for 18 months between various partners.

 "About 15 percent of all e-mail in the Gmail in-boxes comes from these organizations that have published these DMARC records.
 That means that these records can not be domain spoofed," said Adam Dawes, a Gmail product manager.